rpardee/vdw-qa-enroll-demog/readme.md

 **Outputs that ARE requested**

-Please zip & send to Roy Pardee the following:
+Please zip & send to @kaiser-roy via the [KPWHRI Secure File Transfer app](http://projects.kpwashingtonresearch.org/sft/) the following:

 * the vdw_enroll_demog_qa.log file, which you will find in the &root directory.
 * The 21 files you find in the &root/to_send directory: